 “I strongly suggest that any controversial topics or hobbies should be left off your CV and not mentioned in recruiter meetings,” says Aldridge.
 “Putting ‘hunting’ on your CV when the interviewer or recruiter is a passionate animal lover may not be the best conversation starter.”

 Don’t break into Singlish or similar slang just because you’re meeting a local recruiter – this is not a casual chat.
-“Bad English is a major turnoff for multi-national banks in Asia,” says Adrian Choo, a director at Lee Hecht Harrison in Singapore.
+“Bad English is a major turnoff for multi-national banks in Asia,” says Adrian Choo, CEO of Career Agility International.